NikhilCodeZ/odin-recipies/README.md

  HTML

  # What I Learned
-  I learned about HTML by doing this project ,how elements are used according to their purpose like how to link web pages , how to show images on the web pages , how to write various type of texts or paragraphs on the pages
+  I learned about HTML by doing this project ,how elements are used according to their purpose like how to link web pages , how to show images on the web pages , how to write various type of texts or paragraphs on the pages git